Wilderness Wanderings: Hike now to enjoy Zirkel wildflowers

 Also, if you don’t find what you’re looking for on the lower part of a trail, you have more chances to view them if you go higher in elevation where the melt off was later and it’s still earlier summer or even springtime.

-That’s especially true for mass displays of glacier lily and marsh marigold which closely follow the snow line.
-And now is a great time to view Rocky Mountain columbine which was adopted as the official state flower of Colorado in 1899.
+That’s especially true for mass displays of glacier lily and marsh marigold, which closely follow the snow line.
+And now is a great time to view Rocky Mountain columbine, which was adopted as the official state flower of Colorado in 1899.

 Friends of Wilderness volunteers in the past few days reported back with dozens of different wildflower sightings on many of the trails near upper Seedhouse Road.
 The following is what they found.

 Gold Creek Lake Trail currently has a large variety of flowers in bloom.
-Volunteers Nancy Kellogg, Rita Soller and Sidney Moon found different 33 varieties ranging from indian paintbrush, parry’s primrose and Jacob’s ladder to shooting stars and bog wintergreen.
+Volunteers Nancy Kellogg, Rita Soller and Sidney Moon found 33 different varieties, ranging from indian paintbrush, parry’s primrose and Jacob’s ladder to shooting stars and bog wintergreen.

 And in wet areas, lots of bluebells, also called chiming bells.
 They also confirmed three orchids: brown cluster, coral root and bog.